bat-z/bat-z/README.md

 ➤ I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, etc.

 ➤ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
-I been into DC for a while since I was a kid
+I been into DC for a while since I was a kid That’s the only interest I liked talking about and maybe Ninjago.

 ![image_alt](https://github.com/metaleaterr/metaleaterr/blob/27e1f81af66089d3dfc3087fac6593ba34f6e9a6/IMG_3895.webp)